longnow/node-icu-transliterator/README.md

 This module provides node.js bindings for [ICU](http://site.icu-project.org/)’s [Rule-Based Transliterators](http://userguide.icu-project.org/transforms/general#TOC-Rule-Based-Transliterators) and [Rule-Based Number Formats](http://userguide.icu-project.org/formatparse/numbers).

 The module is published on NPM as `icu-transliterator`.
 To install it, you need to have ICU installed and accessible to `pkg-config`.

+On Debian/Ubuntu Linux, you can install the necessary ICU components by installing the `libicu-dev` package.

-On macOS, you can install ICU with [Homebrew](http://brew.sh) by running `brew install icu4c`.
+On macOS, you can install the necessary ICU components via [Homebrew](http://brew.sh) by running `brew install icu4c`.
 You can add it to the `pkg-config` path with `export PKG_CONFIG_PATH=/usr/local/opt/icu4c/lib/pkgconfig`.

 ## Rule-Based Transliterators